 These three spacious houses are set among the milkwoods close to the vlei.
-They all have three spacious bedrooms, fully equipped kitchens, bathrooms and special outside braai area.
+They all have three spacious bedrooms, fully equipped kitchens, lounge, dining room, 1 bathroom, separate toilet and special outside braai area.

 Equipped Cottages at the Opstal

 These cottages are all fully equipped for self-catering stays.
-They all have well appointed kitchens, bedrooms and bathrooms with crisp linen and towels.
+They all have well appointed kitchens, 2 bedrooms and 1 bathroom with crisp linen and towels.

 De Hoop Village at the Opstal

-In the heart of the De Hoop Nature Reserve and surrounded by rich wildlife and fynbos is De Hoop Village – three bedroom stylish chalets in the De Hoop portfolio.
+In the heart of the De Hoop Nature Reserve and surrounded by rich wildlife and fynbos is De Hoop Village – three bedroom cottages with kitchen, lounge, bathroom and outside braai area.